meta-space-org/playnetwork/docs/client/User.md

 <a name='event_*'></a>
 ### <a href='#event_*'>*</a> [event] => ([data])
-[User] will receive own named network messages.
+Fired when a [User] received named network message.

 | Param | Type | Description |
 | --- | --- | --- |